ilhan007/ui5-webcomponents-custom-theme/README.md

 # Theming of UI5 Web Components

 The theming of UI5 Web Components is based entirely on CSS variables.
 Switching between themes means changing the values of these CSS Variables.
 Applying a custom theme means setting custom values for these CSS Variables.
-Now, we only need to get them and overwrite their values.
+So, it turns out we only need to get some variables and overwrite their values.

 The CSS variables (used by the UI5 Web Components internally) are maintained in the so called [theming-base-content](https://github.com/SAP/theming-base-content) project.
 The great thing is that they are stable and backward compatible - new variables may be added, but old are maintained, so you can safely use them.